 - 1/4 teaspoon salt (or to taste)

 - 1/4 teaspoon black pepper (or to taste)

 - 1 pound package frozen banana leaves (or corn husks, or the equivalent amount of dried corn husks)

 Defrost banana leaves.
 Cook the bacon in a heavy skillet until crispy.
 Remove bacon slices, leaving rendered fat in the pan.

 Sprinkle the pork with salt and pepper, then brown pork in the bacon fat until browned on all sides.
 Place pork into a crockpot.

-Add chopped onion, bell pepper, and tomato to the same skillet, along with the garlic salt, cumin, 1 packet Goya seasoning, and chile powder, and sauté over medium heat until tender and fragrant, about 5 minutes.
-Add vegetables to crockpot with pork.
+Add chopped onion, bell pepper, and tomato to the same skillet, along with the garlic salt, cumin, 1 packet Goya seasoning, and the chile powder, and sauté over medium heat until tender and fragrant, about 5 minutes.
+Add vegetables to the crock pot with the pork.

 Add vinegar, brown sugar, and beef stock (or wine).